josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

 * ***Relation between prices and other attributes***

-* We use Python to visualize the relationship, try to use the execution method below and you will get the following figures.
+* We use Python to visualize the relationship, try to use the execution method below and you will get the following figures in the 'images' folder.

 >> python3 Code/draw_figures.py